chwhiz/PermitTrack/README.md

 ## FAQs

 #### Q: I get an file_get_contents() error when I try to use the permit lookup.
 A: This is most likely because you didn't configured your php.ini to enable the openssl extension.
 To fix this, open your php.ini file and uncomment the line `;extension=openssl` by removing the semicolon.
-If you don't know where your php.ini file is, you can create a new php file with the following code:
+It should look like this:
 ```php
 extension=openssl
 ```